 Engineering is not a major at Georgetown.
 McDonough students interested in the Columbia Combined Plan Program will need to fulfill all of the prerequisites for the Columbia program in addition to their Georgetown requirements and will declare and complete the requirements for their major(s) in the McDonough School of Business.
 We encourage students interested in pursuing the Columbia 3-2 or 4-2 program to declare their intention to the dean’s office as early as possible to facilitate advising and support of the application process.
 Students apply to the program by February of their junior or senior year.

-Students in the McDonough School of Business have multiple opportunities to engage in research with faculty including a senior honors thesis, summer undergraduate research and tutorials.
-Additionally, McDonough students can visit the Georgetown Undergraduate Research Opportunities Program (GUROP) for more research opportunities.
+Students in the McDonough School of Business have multiple opportunities to engage in research with faculty including a senior honors thesis, tutorials, and summer undergraduate research.
+Additionally, McDonough students can visit the Center for Research and Fellowships for more research opportunities.